"My wife is a house painter... so what's the problem?"

 "We don't properly inform our young people.
 I think it's deliberate. (a man lamenting the under-representation of women among young apprentices)

 The testimonies expressing the obstacles posed by society are numerous.
-The study clearly shows that the roughness reproached to this sector is in reality only the reflection of a society that identifies the building craftsman by an exacerbated virility.
+The study clearly shows that the roughness reproached to this sector is in reality only the reflection of a society identifying the building craftsman by an exacerbated virility.
 Take the example of a female carpenter to whom a customer replies:

 "But are you the carpenter?
 Then I don't want an estimate, a carpenter is a man, I don't want your services!"